bbrownekianda/docs/getting-started/create_process/add_form_elements.md

   ![Add otherwise action](../images/completecondition.gif)

 8. Click on **OK** when complete.
+8. Make sure to save your work as you go by clicking on the **Save** button.

 Depending on the fields you use, for example user picker or lists, you can [**connect to a datasource**](getting-started/dataconnect.md) to ensure information used in forms is always up to date.
 Click on the link to find out how to add a datasource and use it in a form field, for example a list.